-Why Is Dr. Oz So Bad at Social?
+Why Is Dr. Oz So Bad at Twitter?

 But Trump’s command of the medium—and his discovery that utter shamelessness was his superpower—obscured its risks for others.
 It provides people with an X-ray of your personality.
 Even Tucker Carlson made fun of Oz’s crudités video.
 Amid signs that Oz has an enthusiasm problem among Republican voters, The Cook Political Report changed its rating of the race from “toss up” to “lean Democrat.”

 The very things that at one time made Oz a good surgeon—an obsession with detail verging on the pedantic and great assurance in his own authority—make him seem like a mean snob on Twitter.
-Oz could win non-college-educated Pennsylvanian voters on social, but first he’d have to learn how to relate to them the way Fetterman does.
+Oz could win non-college-educated Pennsylvanian voters on social media, but first he’d have to learn how to relate to them the way Fetterman does.